mekanoe/mekanoe/README.md

-# hi there i'm noelle
+# hi there it's noe

-i like mecha stuff
+it doesn't use this much anymore. find it on https://codeberg.org/noe